javaxcel/javaxcel-core/README.md

 | Alpha       | 10010        |
 | Beta        | 10011        |

-The column order is not guaranteed except for `LinkedHashMap`.
+The column order is not guaranteed except for `java.util.LinkedHashMap`.
 There is option for this issue.

 <br>